stelzinga/MF/Management_Framework.md

 Unlike Motivation, inspiration is the Process of influencing Staff emotionally and mentally to be *creative*.
 As such, Inspiration is a key deliverable to yield Change.
 In fact, rather than asking for a specific Change through Motivation, Manager's can generate Change, without asking, by Inspiring.
 It is the responsibility of the Manager to assure Staff is inspired throughout the lifetime of the Venture.

 ### Learning
 Any Venture will undergo Change and in order to accommodate that the entire Venture often needs to learn new aspects of one or more items of the Profile Tree.
 Often this relates to Technology, which grows at a fast pace, but it also includes changes in Management theory, including Leading.
+More broadly, Learning consists of any form of *knowledge acquisition* that is beneficial to Staff as individuals and the Venture as a whole.
+Managers need to assure that Staff and Groups are in a position to acquire knowledge in relation to their Roles & Responsibilities, but are also in a position to learn such as to prepare them for growth within the Venture.

 ### Networking
 The multitude of people to interact with in and outside of the company requires structure.
 This structure is achieved through Networking, which achieves two related objectives: